-Tendonitis is an irritated or inflamed tendon that can develop in many places in the body, but is most common in the shoulders, elbows, wrists, knees and heels.
+Tendonitis is an irritated or inflamed tendon.
+It can develop in many places in the body, but is most common in the shoulders, elbows, wrists, knees and heels.
 The condition often gets better with rest, but treatment may be needed if the pain persists.

 What is tendonitis?

 Tendonitis (also called tendinitis) describes an inflamed and painful tendon.
 Tendons are the bands of tissue that attach muscles to bones and help you move.

 Tendon conditions can be acute (sudden-onset), such as those caused by a sports injury, or chronic (longer term), when a tendon gradually deteriorates, usually due to overuse or repetition.
 The terms ‘tendinopathy’ and ‘tendinosis’ describe chronic tendon conditions.